 Promising Practices (SVP, 143), Eligibility Requirements for Look-Alike Initial Designation Applicants (SVP, p.
 144), and 340B Pharmacy Program Evaluation

 Though no major updates in the processes in these sections were released, HRSA has decided to no longer include the 340B Pharmacy program evaluation in the Operational Site Visit.
 This will be in effect after April 18, 2019.
 However, the questions contained within the 340B questions previously asked are still great tools that may be used by the health center to ensure compliance with 340B requirements.

-For those using the RegLantern HRSA compliance tools, we encourage you to review the Document Library and Program Requirement tools to ensure your health center is continuallycompliant.
+For those using the RegLantern HRSA compliance tools, we encourage you to review the Site Visit Protocol Checklist and Program Requirement tools to ensure your health center is continuallycompliant.
 If you have any questions, please feel free to post your questions on our Community Forum at https://reglantern.com/.